chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 Initial condition
 ~~~~~~~~~~~~~~~~~

 An initial condition is introduced for the Re = 150 problem.
 This way, a Re = 10 initial condition is set.
-Since the solution can easily be found at Re = 10, this is used as an initial attempt to hence find the solution at :math:`Re=150`.
+Since the solution can easily be found at Re = 10, this is used as an initial attempt to find the solution at Re=150.

 .. code-block:: text